4 - Making garden candles

 50% new paraffin

-10% stearin = from the candle residue/paraffin ratio.
+10% stearin = of the ratio of candle residues/paraffin.

-Prepare the mold for pouring the garden candle.
+Prepare the mold for casting the garden candle.

-Keep the temperature as low as possible or until the paraffin liquefies.
+Keep the temperature as low as possible or until the paraffin becomes liquid.

-The lower the temperature, the less the paraffin will shrink and adhere better to the shape of the pot.
+The lower the temperature, the less the paraffin will shrink and the better it will adhere to the shape of the pot.

 Add a scent such as citronella or lavender.

-Wick, wick, wick to make garden candles 2 Prepare the wick using the wick support.
-Wick base for wicks, metal support for wick.
+2 Prepare the wick using the wick support.

-You can use a double-sided sticker, but I find it more convenient to pour a base of liquid paraffin and then tighten the wick after the paraffin has hardened.
+You can use a double-sided sticker, but I find it easier to pour a base of liquid paraffin and then, after the paraffin has hardened, tighten the wick.

-4 Casting the mold is not unimportant.
-Due to the thick wick, which is not waxed, you will have to pour over the wick.
-By pouring over the wick, the wick will be better soaked by the paraffin, this ensures that the candle will burn stably and will not 'dance' while burning.
+4 Pouring the mold is not unimportant.
+Because of the thick wick that is not waxed, you will have to pour over the wick.
+By pouring over the wick, the wick will be better soaked by the paraffin, this makes the candle burn stable and not 'dance' while burning.
 Air in a wick/candle makes the candle unstable and will smoke and go out with a small gust of wind.
 Our wicks are braided in such a way that the wick easily absorbs paraffin.

 Finally: